BasicRespirator/basic/README.md

 # basic
 Disposable Respirator

 Print both STL files for the filter assembly at .20mm with no supports.
 Both models print in a little over an hour and do not require cleanup.

-April 16th updates include
-•  Larger filter size (65mm)
-•  Large mask size
-•  Lowered nose so the masks fits better under glasses and goggles
-•  Neoprene gasket for filter opening
-•  Printed disclaimer

-Upcoming releases
-•  More detailed assembly instructions and videos
-•  Small size
+The flat patterns can be printed and traced, lasercut or CNC cut.
+The patterns are the same but are for different materials, construction and application.

+May 4th updates include:
-•  Settings and instuctions for lasercutting
+•  Reusable mask and harness
-•  dxf files for making large quantities
-•  Patterns and materials appropriate for community use
+•  Photos, videos and sketches

 If you make this mask any trouble with the instructions, files or fit, please email me at basicrespirator@gmail.com I am happy to help explain things and it is great user feedback as well.